Alternative Name(s): Tunic

 905 mm (Length), 41 mm (Width)

-Length includes buckle; width is fabric only
+Length of belt includes buckle; width is fabric only

 Australian Army Medical Women's Service (AAMWS) information from Australian War Memorial [Link 1] accessed 3/8/2010.
 Jan Bassett, Guns and Brooches: Australian Army Nursing from the Boer War to the Gulf War.
 OUP, 1992 Alfred Festberg (ed), Australia in Uniform 1943 (reproduction), Royal Australian Army Ordnance Corps Museum, 1977 - section 'The Uniform Dress - Australian Army Medical Womens Service'